8 Destinations Where Canadians Can Do Remote Work Without a Visa

 Czech Republic

 Prague in Czech Republic has become the top location for digital nomads in recent years thanks to its excellent public transport and culture.
 Digital nomads favor Prague for a reason: a relatively low cost of living, superb nightlife, and gorgeous architecture.
-Walking around Prague at night is safe and the beautiful scenery makes think you are in a movie.
+Walking around Prague at night is safe and the beautiful scenery makes you feel you are in a movie.

 Prague